phantasie-schmiede/psb-foundation/Readme.md

 - allow code completion for TCA-settings
 - reduce duplicate code
 - reduce number of hard-coded string identifiers and keys, and therefore the likelihood of errors due to typos

+The stronger use of convention over configuration simplifies the adaptation to breaking changes in those parts this extension handles.
+Think about the updated registration of icons (`Configuration/Icons.php`) or the way plugin configuration has changed (remove vendor, add full qualified controller classname) in TYPO3 v11.
+You wouldn't have had to refactor each and every extension of yours.
+Some small changes in psb_foundation and you are ready to go.

 ### Getting started
 Create the following file: `EXT:your_extension/Classes/Data/ExtensionInformation.php`.
 Define the class and make